xubingyue/avocadodb/Documentation/Books/HTTP/Document/AddressAndEtag.md

 [document revision](../../Manual/Appendix/Glossary.html#document-revision) in
 `_rev`.
 The value of the `_key` attribute can be specified by the user when creating a document. `_id` and `_key` values are immutable once the document has been created.
-The `_rev` value is maintained by ArangoDB automatically.
+The `_rev` value is maintained by AvocadoDB automatically.

 ### Document Handle